'The course curriculum at National Extension College is developed by subject experts and is designed especially to suit the home learning experience.'

 I am so pleased I took the plunge and did a distance learning course.
 I really thought I could only be taught in a classroom environment but I've just received my first "A" and am enjoying the home-study nature as it means I can dip in when I want.
 One of the main benefits is there's no travel and no waste - 5 hours a week is 5 hours of study - not time on a bus or waiting for a teacher to arrive.

 As a child I failed my GCSE Maths, so decided to give it another go as an adult.
 It is distance learning and it is up to the student to decide when to work during the 2 year study period, so I found it hard to motivate myself initially to study after a long day at work - once I got started there was no stopping me though!
 Couldn't ask for more from my tutor, he was always very polite and friendly and I got my assignments back well within the time that NEC states.
 The materials were really good too and explained things in lots of different ways.
 I did find some topics went on a bit too long and told my tutor who advised me to speak to the staff at NEC.
 I was a bit worried about ringing up to moan, but the lady I spoke to seemed very pleased to receive my feedback and I felt like she really cared.
 Although I knew I had to book my own exams, I didn't realise how scary this can be when you don't really understand the process.
 I called around a couple of local centres, but in the end I went to one of their partnership centres.
 Everything went smoothly and I didn't have to worry.
 Got the grade I wanted and will use again in the future.
 Would recommend!

-Please note reviews of English Language IGCSE are the subjective opinions of Hotcourses members and not of Hotcourses Ltd.
+Please note reviews of Maths Higher IGCSE are the subjective opinions of Hotcourses members and not of Hotcourses Ltd.